Tier 2 Sponsor Guidance: Skilled Worker Visa Compliance

 In particular, you are under a duty to ensure compliance with the immigration rules and prevent abuse of the system.
 This includes the following:

-- Keeping up-to-date records of all foreign workers
+Keep up-to-date records of all sponsored workers

-- Tracking and recording employee attendance
+Monitor and record employee attendance

 Any failure to comply with your duties could result in your licence rating being downgraded, or even your licence being suspended or revoked.
 If your licence rating is downgraded, you will be required to pay for an action plan at a cost of £1,476 to help you reinstate your “A” licence rating.